-At 1,776 feet tall, One World Trade Center is not only the tallest building in the Western Hemisphere, but its sheer size, geographic constraints and operational necessities make it easily one of the region’s — if not the nation’s — most complex projects ever built.
+At 1,776 feet tall, One World Trade Center (WTC) is not only the tallest building in the Western Hemisphere.
+Its sheer size, geographic constraints, and operational necessities make it easily one of the region’s — if not the nation’s — most complex projects ever built.

-In 2004, AECOM Tishman was selected to provide preconstruction and construction management services to the Port Authority of New York and New Jersey for the iconic 104-story, 3.5 million SF tower.
-As the builder of the original Twin Towers in 1973, AECOM Tishman has a long history at the site, and had already been onsite assisting with 9/11 rebuild efforts beginning in 2001, ultimately managing more than 11 million square feet of new construction.
+In 2004, AECOM Tishman was selected to provide preconstruction and construction management services for the Port Authority of New York and New Jersey’s 104-story One World Trade Center.
+As the builder of the original Twin Towers in 1973, AECOM Tishman has been working at the WTC site since 2001, assisting with the 9/11 clean-up efforts and managing more than 11 million square feet of new construction.

-Through carefully devising solutions for affected thoroughfares and transit facilities, coordinating with teams on adjacent projects and efficiently managing the various trades and their nearly 2,000 workers, AECOM Tishman’s diligent work on this national icon led to its successful completion – all while the world watched.
+Through carefully devising solutions for impacted thoroughfares and transit facilities, coordinating with teams on adjacent projects, and efficiently managing the various trades and their nearly 2,000 workers, AECOM Tishman’s vested interest and diligent work on this national icon led to its successful completion – all while the world watched.